 How to create a Facebook Poll in 3 simple steps, in five minutes or less.
 If polling doesn’t excite you that’s because you don’t know what you don’t know.
 No problem because before leaving this page you’ll be on fire as you learn how polling can boost business and sales!

-Not only that, once you learn the trick to efficiently survey with the Facebook Poll options you’ll realize that you can totally dominate across all of your social media networks.
+Not only that, but once you learn the trick to efficiently survey with the Facebook Poll options you’ll realize that you can totally dominate across all of your social media networks.

 Within this post you’ll learn: